 Trekking Gears for Manaslu Circuit Trek

 There are a bunch of things you should carry for the Manaslu trek.
 You have to carry clothing that is suitable for trekking.
 Also, some gears are required for some challenges on the trail.

-Some of the gears and equipment are hiking bags, trekking poles, down jackets, sleeping bags, microspikes, hiking boots, and many more.
-There are still lots to mention on the list, check the packing list for Nepal for more detail.
+Some of the gear and equipment are hiking bags, trekking poles, down jackets, sleeping bags, microspikes, hiking boots, and many more.
+There are still lots to mention on the list, check the packing list for Nepal for more details.

 Here is our outline itinerary of the Manaslu Circuit trek.
 The route of the trek begins from Machha Khola and ends in Dharapani.